harvester/docs/docs/install/iso-install.md

    - Install Harvester binaries only.
       - Note: If you choose `Install Harvester binaries only`, additional setup is required after the first bootup.

-1. Choose the installation device on which the Harvester cluster will be installed.
+1. Choose the installation device you want to install the Harvester cluster on.
    ![select-disk.png](/img/v1.2/install/select-disk.png)
       - Note: By default, Harvester uses [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
 If you use the BIOS boot, then you will have the option to select [MBR](https://en.wikipedia.org/wiki/Master_boot_record).

-      If you only have one disk, or have to use the same disk for both OS and VM data, you need to configure persistent partition size, which is used to store system packages and container images (the default and minimum value is 150 GB).
+      If you only have one disk or use the same disk for both OS and VM data, you need to configure persistent partition size to store system packages and container images.
+The default and minimum value is 150 GiB.

    :::info